-5.10 Cash and cash equivalents
+4.9 Cash and cash equivalents

 Cash comprises cash on hand, demand deposits, and cash equivalents.
 Cash equivalents comprise highly liquid investments that are convertible into cash with an insignificant risk of changes in value with original maturities of less than three months.
-Trading balances are not considered to be part of cash equivalents.
+Trading balances are not considered to be part of cash equivalents.(note 12)

-5.11 Critical accounting estimates
+4.10 Critical accounting estimates

 The preparation of financial statements in accordance with IFRS requires the use of estimates.
 It also requires management to exercise judgement in applying the accounting policies.
-The key areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the consolidated and individual financial statements are highlighted under the relevant note.
+There are no key areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the consolidated and individual financial statements.

-Interest income and expense
+5. Interest income and expense